icon-project/t-bears/README.md

 ### T-Bears SCORE commands

-These commands are related to SCORE development and execution.  `tbears init` generate SCORE projects. `tbears deploy`,  `tbears sendtx` and `tbears call` commands are used to deploy the SCORE, send a transaction, and call a function.
+These commands are related to SCORE development and execution.  `tbears init` generates SCORE projects. `tbears deploy`,  `tbears sendtx` and `tbears call` commands are used to deploy the SCORE, send a transaction, and call a function.

 #### tbears init